daencel/FaceScan/README.md

 </table>

 #### 📲 Online Streams
-`FaceScan` is able to detect Face Masks in online Streams such as rtsp,
+`FaceScan` is able to detect Face Masks in online streams such as rtsp, rtmp and http.

 ## ⚙️ Intallation